kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 As mentioned in the introduction, I believe that, over time, the differences here will continue to disappear.
 I can imagine that DuckDB will continue improving Python's ergonomics, and Polars will extend its SQL support.

-It's also worth mentioning that DuckDB integrates _extremely_ well with Polars — just add ``.pl()`` to convert your DuckDB table to a Polars DataFrame.
+It's also worth mentioning that DuckDB integrates exceptionally well with Polars — just add ``.pl()`` to convert your DuckDB table to a Polars DataFrame.
 You can switch between Polars and DuckDB with zero copy thanks to Apache Arrow.
 I see using both Polars and DuckDB as complementary, not competitive.
 Just look at this example from [DuckDB docs](https://duckdb.org/docs/guides/python/polars.html):

 ![dataframes_polars_duckdb](/blogs/2023-08-11-dataframes/dataframes_polars_duckdb.png)